Why is order flow so persistent?: Introduction

+The presence or absence of order splitting affects the functional form of market impact, i.e. the dependence of price changes on order size. \cite{Huberman04b} have shown that if liquidity is constant then permanent impact must be linear to avoid arbitrage; however, when liquidity is time varying, other functional forms become possible, see \cite{Gatheral10}.
+The results cited above show that liquidity is indeed time varying, and empirical studies suggest that market impact is concave.
+Under the assumption that trades are bundled by brokers and executed by order splitting algorithms, Farmer et al. (\citeyear{Farmer11}) show that the autocorrelation function of order flow determines the functional form of the market impact of large institutional orders, including both its permanent and temporary components.
+Their derivation does not apply if the persistence of order flow is due to herding.
+Thus our results here provide important background information relating to the nature of market impact.

-In Section~\ref{data} we describe our data.
-In Section~\ref{autocorrelationSection} we develop a decomposition of the autocorrelation function into splitting and herding components.
-In Section~\ref{empiricalResults} we apply this to order flow data identifying member firms and show that it overwhelmingly favors splitting over herding.
-We study the heterogeneity of individual members and show that most of them are extremely persistent in terms of both trade direction and the clustering in time of their trades.
-In Section~\ref{individualInvestors} we investigate the question of whether our analysis reliably reflects the behavior of investors.
-We develop simple models of herding and splitting and study how brokerage distorts the decomposition of Section~\ref{autocorrelationSection}, to formulate null hypotheses for investor behavior and brokerage.
-Comparing the data to the null hypotheses shows that extreme assumptions are required to contradict our qualitative conclusions.
-In Section~\ref{antiHerding} we investigate anti-herding more carefully, and show that it is driven by heterogeneity in the response of investors to market orders that change the price, vs. those that don't.
+The rest of this paper is organized as follows: Section~\ref{data} describes the data.
+In Section~\ref{autocorrelationSection} we derive a decomposition of the autocorrelation function of order flow into that due to the same agent vs. that due to other agents.
+In Section~\ref{individualInvestors} we develop models for herding and splitting by investors, and compute their decomposition.
+In Section~\ref{brokerageSection} we develop models for brokerage and compute how brokerage distorts the decomposition of autocorrelation when combined with the investor models developed in the previous section.
+In Section~\ref{empiricalResults} we apply our methods to the data and demonstrate the dominance of the contribution to the autocorrelation of brokerages with themselves vs. other brokerages.
+We also test the data against the null hypotheses developed earlier and argue that this very likely reflects the behavior of investors.
+We also study the heterogeneity of exchange members and show that most of them are extremely persistent in terms of both trade direction and the clustering in time of their trades.
+In Section~\ref{antiHerding} we investigate the negative contribution of herding to the autocorrelation function more carefully, and show that it is driven by heterogeneity in the response of investors to market orders that change the price, versus those that do not.
 In the conclusions we summarize and reflect on the economic implications of our results.